ssg-research/ssg-research.github.io/_projects/mlsec/interactions.md

 Machine learning models are susceptible to a wide range of risks to security, privacy, and fairness.
 Several defenses have been proposed to mitigate these risks.
-However, defending against a specific risk can result in an unintended increase or decrease in susceptibility to other risks.
+However, defending against a specific risk can result in an unintended increase (or decrease) in susceptibility to other risks.
-One approach to address these unintended interactions is by combining multiple defenses together.
+Similarly when defenses against multiple risks are applied to a machine learning model, there could be conflicting interactions among among them.
-However, there could be conflicting interactions among different defenses which need to be accounted by ML practitioners.
+This [blog article](https://crysp.uwaterloo.ca/ssg/blog/2024/05/unintended-interactions-among-ml.html) provides additional context for this work.

 ## Conference/journal paper publications